chachasikes/occupydesign/README.txt

 We encourage you to share files in formats that everyone can use.

-SVG - for vectors graphics
+SVG - for vector graphics
 PNG - for web images with transparency
 JPG - high quality photos when available
 PDF - for Illustrator files for compatibility with older versions of Illustrator